madebits/madebits.github.io/blog/2019/2019-01-23-Installing-Ubuntu-18.10.md

 ##GNOME

-I have still to find someone that can use GNome as it is out of the box.
+I have still to find someone that can use GNOME as it is out of the box.
 So first things first:

 ```bash
 sudo apt-get update